Getting Into Photography: Where To Start & How To Succeed

 For someone just getting into photography, it's important to start with something you're genuinely interested in.
 You can build your entire foundation on this interest and branch out into other types from there.

-The reason you start with your interests is that you'll stay interested.
+The reason you start with your interests means you'll remain interested.

 You'll find as you go through the process of learning the fundamentals of photography - remaining interested and staying focused on your goals can be difficult.
 It's in those difficult times that your interests can keep you going.
 It's that next photo of a car at a different angle/aperture/SS/iso setting where you'll think, "I wonder how to the car would look with these settings" - and not, "ugh, I have to try these settings on this family today - hopefully, they come out ok because they paid me".